Nightjar Logo

 Quick Answer

-Generate the detail shot at a tight framing in the first place, do not crop a wide shot.
-With Nightjar you direct the framing through a saved arrangement, expand the source into a small set of cohesive variants, re-crop with a one-click ratio control, and bring the final Asset to a 2K or 4K target so stitching, weave, and hardware stay sharp at listing size.
+Generate the detail shot at a tight crop in the first place, do not crop a wide shot.
+With Nightjar you direct the crop up front (a close Camera Distance for a shot on a model, or a macro Framing for a product-only close-up), expand the source into a small set of cohesive variants, re-crop with an inline ratio control, and bring the final Asset to a 2K or 4K target so stitching, weave, and hardware stay sharp at listing size.

 Why detail shots matter for fashion listings